ppy/osu-wiki/wiki/Difficulties/en.md

 *Not to be confused with [Beatmaps](/wiki/Beatmaps).*

-A beatmap's **difficulty** describes the level of skill needed to complete it.
-The difficulty name and star rating of a beatmap usually give enough information to tell how difficult it is.
+A beatmap's **difficulty** describes the level of skill needed to complete the beatmap.
+The difficulty name and star rating of a beatmap usually give enough information to tell how difficult the beatmap is.

 ## Difficulty levels

 *See also: [Difficulty Naming](/wiki/Ranking_Criteria/Difficulty_Naming)*

-These are the typical levels of difficulty that a beatmap can fall under.
-Specific definitions and requirements of each can be found in their respective mode's [ranking criteria](/wiki/Ranking_Criteria).
+These are typical levels of difficulty that a beatmap can fall under.
+Specific definitions and requirements of each can be found in the mode's [ranking criteria](/wiki/Ranking_Criteria).

 <!-- markdownlint-disable MD045 -->
 <!-- markdownlint-disable MD026 -->